Key takeaways

 What Are Managed IT Services?

 Managed IT Services involve outsourcing the ongoing management, monitoring, and support of your organization’s technology environment to a specialized provider (often called a Managed Services Provider or MSP).
+Rather than reacting to problems when they arise, managed IT is proactive.
+It focuses on prevention, optimization, and long-term planning.
+Services typically include:- 24/7 system monitoring

 - Helpdesk support